 I am Amy Rousselo Adam.
 I am a doctoral student at the University of Kansas in the field of curriculum and instruction.
 I have previously taught grades 6-9, language arts, English as a second language, reading intervention, and honors classes in various states and countries.
 I previously worked as an Instructional Coach.
 I am currently teaching advanced placement and reading intervention classes at the high school level.
 I believe that there should be no gatekeepers who consciously or unconsciously choose who gets to be invited into a life of literacy.
 We all, however, have a responsibility to be greeters and ushers.

-The suggestions I make through this blog are my responsibility.
-I work in a district that chose to support the development of my intervention proposal for students in our middle and high schools.
-The district has allowed literacy teachers in our secondary schools the autonomy, training, and support to “perfect” the proposed process in order to move adolescent readers toward proficiency.
-Ideas shared are the result of my education, a significant variety of experiences, and collaboration with other dedicated literacy educators.
+The suggestions we share through this blog are our responsibility.
+We work in districts that chose to support the development of thoughtful multi-tiered literacy intervention for students in our middle and high schools.
 The practices applied in our classrooms are not being touted as a one-size-fits-all solution.
-Actually, the goal is to diligently avoid applying a singular solution to all students.
-My posts are simply intended to support other literacy teachers as they perfect the use of research-based instructional and learning strategies with their own students.
-The information I choose to share only reflects on how WE, my district colleagues and I, integrated effective practices in ways that are working for many urban students in OUR district.
-I look forward to learning from everyone who finds the time to read and share.
+Actually, the goal is to diligently avoid applying a singular solution to all students by respecting the funds of knowledge and life experiences that our students bring to all learning experiences.
+We honor that understanding of our students’ strengths is as important as understanding their needs.
+Our posts are simply intended to support other literacy teachers as they perfect the use of research-based instructional and learning strategies with their own students.
+The information we choose to share only reflects on how we seek to integrate effective practices in ways that are working for many urban students in OUR districts.
+We look forward to learning from everyone who finds the time to read and share.